Bazaar Canton: Move

 Bazaar Canton's final move to the JC Penney shopping center in 1973 quadrupled the size of the store, dramatically increasing its selection of Asian gift items of all kinds, shapes, and varieties to the point where the store became more known to local shoppers as a gift store.
 At that time, the JC Penney's shopping center at Second Street and South L Street was the primary shopping center in Livermore.
 The store also began selling refrigerated Asian food items.
 Due to popular demand, the store in later years even began selling fresh Chinese dim sum dumplings and pastries from Oakland Chinatown on Saturday mornings.
 By 1973, Bazaar Canton became one of the larger retail establishments in Livermore.
 Bazaar Canton later opened a large branch gift store to service the growing suburban population in San Ramon, California.
 As the population of Livermore grew, and with it the city's Asian population, Bazaar Canton also served the new refugee Vietnamese American families in the town as a clearinghouse for community charitable donations and making available merchandise for those immigrant families.

-After a very successful 17 years in business, Ms. Gee had become a well-known and popular business owner in Livermore.
-In 1988, Mr. and Ms. Gee, Livermore residents since 1964, decided to retire after raising five children and close the store, to the disappointment of Ms. Gee's many customers.
+After 17 years in business, Ms. Gee had become a well-known business owner in Livermore.
+In 1988, Mr. and Ms. Gee, Livermore residents since 1964, decided to retire after raising five children and close the store.
 Their son Delbert Gee is an Alameda County Superior Court judge.
-Although the population of Livermore, and its Asian population, has significantly increased since 1988, Bazaar Canton is remembered by many long-time Livermore residents as their first introduction to Asian culture.
+Although the population of Livermore, and its Asian population, has increased since 1988, Bazaar Canton is remembered by some long-time Livermore residents as their first introduction to Asian culture.